Three Zero-Day Vulnerabilities

 In addition to Microsoft security updates, this Patch Tuesday also saw Windows 10 KB5005033 & KB5005031 cumulative updates.
 The Windows 10 update includes this Patch Tuesday’s security fixes and other important improvements.
 Learn more about these here.

 Make sure to patch every vulnerable Windows system as soon as possible.
-And keep in mind that some of the fixes may require additional system reconfiguration and workarounds to be effective.
+And keep in mind that some fixes may require additional system reconfiguration and workarounds to be effective.
 The next patch Tuesday falls on September 14.
 Until then, stay tuned for more Microsoft Patch Tuesday news.

 Solve All You Microsoft Patch Tuesday Problems with Action1